goeiebook/creativelab/narrative.md

 The function greatly increased productivity.
 Updates were instantenous and did not require reloads.
 They could even be applied while the animation was running.

 Instant feedback encouraged experimentation.
 I wondered what the handleIn/handleOut parameters did.
 The source code contained references to [PaperJS](http://paperjs.org/).
 A search for "paperjs handlein" provided a link to [documentation about the parameter](http://paperjs.org/reference/segment/#segment).
 So --- the handles defined points on tangent curves.
-That didn't mean much to me.
+But the application of that wasn't clear.
 An experiment was necessary.
 Write code to arrange tangent points in a circle.
-The result looked like flowers and leaves.
+The results looked like flowers and leaves.
 That spawned a series of prototypes.

 [live](hyjJZBH.web) [code](yjJZBH.js)|[live](Diu8WJ.web) [code](Diu8WJ.js)|[live](rnqNpZ.web) [code](rnqNpZ.js)
 :--------------:|:--------------:|:--------------: